Before doing this activity you may need to read the text you will find at the end

 Here are five boxes. ______________________ has a present inside.
 Choose one. | Every one / Everyone |

-She gave a sandwich to ______________________ of her two sons. | every one / every / each |
+Santa Claus gave a present to ______________________ child | everyone / every one / each |

-My two sisters were waiting for me at the airport, ______________________ with her arms open. | each / each/every / every |
+My two sisters were waiting for me at the airport, ______________________ with her arms open. | every / each/every / each |

-She had marks on ______________________ leg | every / each |
+She had marks on ______________________ leg | each / every |

 Almost ______________________ animal needs oxygen to live | each / every |

-I have three brothers. ______________________ has children. | Everyone / Every one / Each / Each one / Every |
+I have two sisters. ______________________ ______________________ married to a policeman. | Everyone / Every / Every one / are / Each one / is |

 ______________________ child in this room is from your class | Each / Every |